Keith McMillan

 Keith Lionel McMillan (16 April 1934 – 22 March 2012) was an English photographer and artist.

+Early life

-He came from a family with many artistic talents: his mother was a dancer, his father a pianist and photographer, and his brother an artist.
+Born in Cuckfield, Sussex, he came from a family with many artistic talents: his mother was a dancer, his father a pianist and photographer, and his brother an artist.
 As a child, McMillan demonstrated a love for music and athletics, so his mother enrolled him in ballet at the age of eight.

-Early life

-Born in Cuckfield, Sussex, McMillan passed all his examinations for the Royal Academy of Dance, and at 13 received a scholarship to Sadler's Wells.
+McMillan passed all his examinations for the Royal Academy of Dance, and at 13 received a scholarship to Sadler's Wells.
 At 17, he entered the Sadler's Wells Ballet Company, which became The Royal Ballet.
-He danced at Sadler's Wells and Covent Garden, where the principal was Dame Ninette de Valois.
+He danced at Sadler's Wells Theatre and Covent Garden, where the principal was Dame Ninette de Valois.
 He was a coryphée with the Ballet from 1955 to 1966, having been the first boy given a scholarship to attend The Sadler's Wells College at Barons Court.

 Ballet career

 Here he met and became a protégé of Dame Margot Fonteyn who nurtured his career.
 Other principal dancers in the Ballet at this time were Rudolph Nureyev, Sir Robert Helpmann, Alexander Grant OBE, Michael Somes, David Blair, Maura Sheera, Nadia Nareda, Beryl Grey.
 During his years with the Royal Ballet, McMillan toured Europe, US and UK meeting many great and famous people.
 Princess Margaret, Princess Grace of Monaco, The Kennedys, The Pope and many film and stage stars.

 McMillan changed his name to Keith Milland to avoid confusion with Kenneth MacMillan—who was at that time a choreographer with the Royal Ballet.
-Keith danced in many ballets, including Miracle in the Gorbals, Madam Ogle, La Boutique Fantasque, Antigone, Persephone, Ondine, Romeo and Juliet, Daphnis and Chloe, Sleeping Beauty, Petrushka, "Silvia", Swan Lake, Capalia, Jobe, The Rite of Spring, La Fille Mal Gardee, The Fire Bird, and Le Baiser De La Fee.
+Keith danced in many ballets, including Miracle in the Gorbals, Madam Ogle, La Boutique Fantasque, Antigone, Persephone, Ondine, Romeo and Juliet, Daphnis and Chloe, Sleeping Beauty, Petrushka, "Silvia", Swan Lake, Capalia, Jobe, The Rite of Spring, La Fille Mal Gardee, The Firebird, and Le Baiser De La Fee.